Computational-Bioinformatics/course-information/assignments/03_lab_starter/README.md

 This repository contains information about Bioinformatics lab 3 deliverables.
 This assignment invites students to find and demonstrate online tools for Bioinformatics research.

+## Title

+Researching and reporting on bioinformatics research tools (II)

 ## Dates

 Handed out: 19 Sept 2022